 Safari cannot be protected by its main program "Safari.exe", because it actually uses another program to access internet.
 That program is WebKit2WebProcess.exe, located in the sub-folder "Apple Application Support" of Safari installation folder.
 If you installed Safari to default location, that full path should be:

 C:\Program Files\Safari\Apple Application Support\WebKit2WebProcess.exe

-A: The option has been removed since version 6.0 to make the internal database working better.
+That option has been removed in version 6.0 to make internal database working better.

-You can force it to use domain names even it's unnecessary, by enabling the option "Force converting IP to domain name" (Home -> Advanced Setings -> Advanced Settings).
-Once you enabled the option, Internet Lock always converts IPs to domains first before it checks the connections.
+You can force it to use domain names even when it's unnecessary, by enabling the option "Force converting IP to domain name" (Home -> Advanced Settings -> Advanced Settings).
+Once you enabled the option, Internet Lock always converts IPs to domains first before it checks internet connections agaist rules.